blue-hexagon/ShellMagic/README.md

 # Advanced Shell Notes
 > Globbing is done to filenames by the shell, and regex is used for searching text.
 [Globbing and regex, so similar yet so different](https://www.linuxjournal.com/content/globbing-and-regex-so-similar-so-different)

+**Always use quotes in your regex to avoid globbing**

 I recommend you read the quoted article above if you are still confused about any basic difference regards the two.

+Now that we have the basics down, lets get to the good stuff.

 ## Commands
 The following descriptional table will take outline in the following command which invokes a zsh subshell (that it is a subshell is not important, but it is spawned from within a shell, unavoidably: